 Internship Orientation.
 Take a look at our Internship Orientation Guide.
 Here is an accessible version of the Internship Orientation Guide.
 If you’re applying for the Summer Internship Subsidy, you’ll need to complete the quiz which can be found on the last page.

-There are many opportunities to intern through Vanderbilt departments, including:
+There are many opportunities to intern through Vanderbilt programs, including:

 - Vanderbilt Summer Undergraduate Research Program